LiorSinai/liorsinai.github.io/_posts/2024-03-21-radix-tree.md

 {% endhighlight %}

 The hardest part is, what is the state?
-It is all the information about the nodes parents and its parents and so on, so that we can backtrack when we need to do so.
+It is all the information about the node's parents and its parents and so on, so that we can backtrack when we need to do so.
-For example at step 4 in the figure, we are at "test" which is the first child ("est") of the second child ("t") of the root.
+For example at step 5 in the figure, we are at "test" which is the first child ("est") of the second child ("t") of the root.
 This is nothing more than a list of tuples of `(node, idx, word)`.
 We can implement this as a stack.
 If `idx ≤ length(node.children)`, then increment `idx` up by one, otherwise pop from the stack and backtrack.
-In full:
+In full:[^stack]

 {% highlight julia %}
 Base.IteratorSize(::PreOrderTraversal) = Base.SizeUnknown()